jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 Last modified: 27 October 2014

 If you want to learn more about managing your Git repository, an open source code management system, with the IBM&reg; DevOps Services web IDE, complete this tutorial.
 The tutorial doesn't cover all of the possible Git commands in the DevOps Services web IDE, but you can practice creating a change on a separate branch, testing the change, and adding the change to the master branch.
 If you need help with specific commands, see the [Git reference](/../docs/reference/git).
-If you want to try to work locally by using the command line, [read about setting up a local work environment](../../docs/reference/gitclient).
+If you want to try to work locally by using the command line, see [Work locally with IBM DevOps Services projects and Git source control](../../docs/reference/gitclient).

 ---
 ## Contents